themayursinha/blog/_posts/2026-05-03-the-ai-agent-dilemma-why-we-are-outsourcing-our-reality.md

 ---
 layout: post
-title: "The AI Agent Dilemma: Why We Are Outsourcing Our Reality"
+title: "The AI agent dilemma - Why we are outsourcing our reality"
 categories: [AI]
 tags: [ai, agents, epistemology, security]
 description: AI agents may not just change how we work.
 They may weaken our ability to know, verify, and justify what we believe.